juliarguez/taskflow-app/README.md

 - JSON (data storage)

 ## Objective
-This project was built with the aim of practicing:
+This project was built to practice:
 - Python logic and project structure
 - Web development with Flask
 - CRUD operations